AdelinaKh/AdelinaKh/README.md

 👋 Hi, my name is Adelina.
 Nice to meet you 🙃
 ====================

- 🌱 I’m currently studing for Web Development at [Y.Praktikum](https://practicum.yandex.ru/)
+ 🌱 I’m currently studying for Web Development at [Y.Praktikum](https://practicum.yandex.ru/)